GavinNL/PseudoNix/README.md

 give you an actual command prompt entry into the PseudoNix system and let you launch commands.

 Additionally, if you are building a command line application, you will need the `launcher` process.
 The `launcher` reads data from std::cin, and pipes that data into a new process.
-It then takes std::cout and writes that to std::cout.
-Without this, the shell will not be able to write anything to the terminal window.
+It then takes the output and writes that to std::cout.
+Without this, the shell will not be able to write anything to your terminal output.

 ```c++
 #include <PseudoNix/System.h>
 #include <PseudoNix/Shell.h>
 #include <PseudoNix/Launcher.h>